robroc/fancy-popups/README.md

 [See it in action here](http://www.montrealgazette.com/news/interactives/couillard-cabinet/index.html).

-Just add `img` tags with descriptive file names and the desired caption as the `title` attribute.
+Just add `img` tags with descriptive file names and the desired optional caption as the `title` attribute.

+Then add the associated popup content to the divs in the `#blurbs` section.

 The jQuery does most of the work of wrapping elements in their divs and pulling caption info from the file names.